wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  More color options for the fonts so you can customize the text even more
 *  A maintenance mode so you can notify your users while you service your site
 *  Shortcode to place your custom email form anywhere on the page
-*  Custom Analytics box to place you analytics code on your page
+*  Custom Analytics box to place you analytics code on your landing pages and coming soon pages
 *  Custom code box to add javascript and css
 *  Gateway Page to show your offer to every visitor
-*  Create video landing pages
+*  Create video landing pages and coming soon pages
 *  And more...

 ###Created for Marketers and Designers